Hang a great golden cable down from the heavens,

 - Huánglóng, the Yellow Dragon embodying earth, is the leader of The Four Gods in Chinese Mythology living at the center of the four directions they represent; however he does not have a Japanese Mythology counterpart and thus is not their leader there.

-- Egyptian religion had different kings of the gods in different periods of their history.
+- Egyptian religion had different kings of the gods in different periods of their history, and it very much depended on where you were, and who you asked.
 Re, Amun, Atum, Amun-Re, Ptah, and Isis all had their turn at the pinnacle of the pantheon.
 The Ennead of Heliopolis made Ra (also identified with Atum) the first king of the gods, but then had Osiris and then Horus serve as sort of under-kings because Ra was too busy with handling the Sun (or something like that), leaving affairs on Earth and the other gods to them.
 We should note that this concept of a heavenly dynasty appeared just as the first pharaohs were concentrating their authority and building up their dynasties...

 - The Egyptian religion also included the concept of a deity "mightier than the gods," though more as a matter of theology than actual worship.
 This deity was rarely depicted iconographically, and writers had no fixed name to refer to him/her.
 Attempts to illustrate the god beyond the gods generally involved combining the iconography of several deities together into a hermaphroditic, multi-armed, multi-headed, multi-winged entity somewhat reminiscent of Hindu deities.